 Dr. Michaela Greiler

-My passion is to understand how software teams build high-quality software in an efficient and effective way.
-I love helping teams unlock their full potential in workshops and private sessions.
+For over 10 years, I help software teams build high-quality software in an efficient and effective way.
+My mission is to lead teams to unlock their full potential in company workshops and during team coaching sessions.

 I also run a weekly newsletter that more than 700 people enjoy.
 In this newsletter, I share my thoughts on relevant software engineering topics and help you stay up-to-date.